Ch1mp3y/ch1mp3y.github.io/_posts/2022-07-31-Websockets.md

 But before we continue, let's talk about what a websocket actually is.

 ## What is a Websocket
-A websocket is a networkprotocol.
-It's bascially a set of rules that determine how data is transmitted between different devices within the same network.
+A websocket is a network protocol.
+It's basically a set of rules that determine how data is transmitted between different devices within the same network.
 In the case of a websocket it's a full duplex & bidirectional communication protocol.
 This means it's a two way street.
 To make this more clear let's compare it to the HTTP protocol.
-The HTTP protocol is a strictly undirectional protocol.
+The HTTP protocol is a strictly unidirectional protocol.
 This means that the server cannot respond on its own.
 You first need to send a request in order to make the server send a response.
 With a websocket the server can respond without having to wait for a request from the client.
 This is possible because a websocket connects to the server using HTTP as the initial transport mechanism, but then keeps the connection alive after the server sends the HTTP response, it basically creates a tunnel that stays open for sending messages between client and server.